 We still want to use cover cropping.
 This practice does have a positive impact to erosion but also builds soil health which has many additional benefits.
 The plan is to develop a seed mix that will work and then seed earlier than we have in the past.
 The issue is broadcast seeding by helicopter is the best method but both seed and helicopter are expensive.

-We will do a reevaluation of Arvig as part of the WRAP in 2020.
+We will do a reevaluation of Arvig as part of the WRAPS in 2020.
 This will tell us how effective our efforts have been.

 2. Willow Creek